 correct form according to Balinese precepts of the cosmic order.

-The back of the element has two long rectangular recesses so that the item can be slotted onto another architectural element.
+The back of the element has two long rectangular recesses so that the item can be slotted onto another element.

 The item is very sculptural and decorative.
 It is also free-standing - it stands without support in a stable manner.
 It is in a fine, stable condition with only minor